maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

     p : (2+rand(3))*x^3+(2+rand(3))*x^2+(2+rand(3))*x;

-You will need to add a non-empty question note to enable grouping of random versions.
+You will need to add a non-empty question note to enable grouping of random variants.
 E.g. the following string will suffice.

     {@p@}